 Credit Cards Have a Shadowy Side As Well

 Big tech and fintech credit card offerings have opened up a shadow side for this common form of credit, as well.
 The report explores this.

 On one hand are gainers.
 “Almost 12% of all credit cardholders in the United States have a credit card from PayPal — and consider it to be one of the top three cards in their wallet,” the report states.
 “Amazon’s share is slightly lower at 10%.
 This shouldn’t be surprising — six in 10 Americans are Amazon Prime customers, and 60% of consumers with a smartphone have the PayPal app installed on their device.”

 The report notes that other providers have grown their share of the credit card market.
 Innovative approaches to building credit help make certain offerings appealing.

 The features of the big tech and fintech cards appear to work well in their favor, based on the survey’s findings.

-But not everything in the credit card portion of the shadow world is upbeat.
-Say Cornerstone: Considering the hoopla the Apple Card received on its launch in mid-2019, its market share is just 1.3%.
+Despite all the hoopla surrounding the launch of Apple Card in mid-2019, its market share is just 1.3%.

 - The Neobank That’s Growing Like Crazy (and Earning Record Profits)